ILTRENTA/CTGAIN/README.md

 # CTGAIN thesis
-THE CODE IS NOT WORKING YET AND COMES WITHOUT WARRANTY Implementation of missing value imputation with CTGAN using GAIN hint mechanism
+THE CODE IS NOT WORKING YET AND COMES WITHOUT WARRANTY \n Implementation of missing value imputation with CTGAN using GAIN hint mechanism

 Repository for my work on missing value imputation using a CTGAN with hint mechanism